maltegotransforms/maltego-stix2/README.md

 $ ./build_transforms.sh
 ```

-If you specified a different path for the `src` directory of thie repository, please copy the content in it:
+If you specified a different path for the `src` directory of this repository, please copy the content in it:

 ```
 $ cp -a src /path/to/your/project/maltego-stix2/src